GeoExplain: Multimodal Reasoning based on Hierarchy of Visual Information in Street View: Experiments

 \subsection{Baselines}

 We compare SightSense with several state-of-the-art baselines in multimodal reasoning.
 We validate the effectiveness of hierarchical visual information in the reasoning process even for other baselines by transplanting the first two stages of our pipeline into them.
 This enables a fair comparison and highlights the generalizability of our approach.
 Furthermore, we classify the baselines into three different types according to information they receive during generating explanations.
+Note we do not finetune on models with * due to their close-source nature or inapplicable training policy.

-\textbullet \; \textbf{Panorama Only: }only takes the thumbnail image of the street view panorama as reasoning inputs.
-In this type, we use SightSense\_wKVC which is a simplified version of SightSense, removing the Visual Clue Detection and Knowledge Retrieval stage.
-For baseline models, we selected well-established and widely recognized state-of-the-art models with comparable model sizes.: (1) vanilla Qwen2VL-7B without finetuning; (2) GPT-4o-mini and (3) DeepSeek-VL2-tiny.
+\textbullet \; \textbf{Panorama Only: }In this type, we use SightSense\_wKVC which is a simplified version of SightSense, removing the Visual Clue Detection and Knowledge Retrieval.
+We selected both geo-localization specified methods and well-established and widely recognized state-of-the-art MLLMs with comparable model sizes: (1) GeoCLIP \cite{geoclip}; (2) StreetCLIP \cite{streetclip}; (3) smileGeo \cite{llmgeolocalization2}; (4) GeoReasoner \cite{llmgeolocalization4}; (5) LLaVA-1.5-7B \cite{llava1.5}; (6) GPT-4o-mini* and (7) DeepSeek-VL2-tiny \cite{deepseekvl2}.
 These models serve as strong and representative baselines for evaluating the performance of our approach.

-\textbullet \; \textbf{Panorama + Visual Clue: }reasons on hierarchical visual information by integrating the panorama and detected visual clues into reasoning.
-Similarly, we finetune SightSense\_wK which removes only the second stage from SightSense.
-Meanwhile, we transplant the Visual CLue Detection stage into other baselines.
-We denote them as (1) Qwen2VL-7B-VC; (2)GPT-4o-mini-VC and (3) DeepSeek-VL2-tiny-VC.
+\textbullet \; \textbf{Panorama + Visual Clue: }Similarly, we finetune SightSense\_wK which removes only the Knowledge Retrieval from SightSense.
+Meanwhile, we transplant the Visual CLue Detection stage into other MLLM baselines.
+We denote them as (1) LLaVA-1.5-7B-VC; (2)GPT-4o-mini-VC* and (3) DeepSeek-VL2-tiny-VC.

-\textbullet \; \textbf{Panorama + Visual Clue + Knowledge: }reasons on hierarchical visual information and external knowledge.
-We use SightSense with all components enabled.
-Accordingly, we refer to the baseline models with all three modules as (1) Qwen2VL-7B-KVC; (2)GPT-4o-mini-KVC and (3) DeepSeek-VL2-tiny-KVC.
+\textbullet \; \textbf{Panorama + Visual Clue + Knowledge: }We use SightSense with all components enabled.
+Accordingly, we refer to the baseline models with all three modules as (1) LLaVA-1.5-7B-KVC; (2) GPT-4o-mini-KVC* and (3) DeepSeek-VL2-tiny-KVC.